Hibiscus Tea Side Effects: What to Know Before Drinking Daily

 🀰 Hibiscus Tea in Pregnancy & Breastfeeding

-⚠️ Firm contraindication: Do not drink hibiscus tea during pregnancy.
+⚠️ Do not drink hibiscus tea during pregnancy.

-4. WebMD and drugs.com classification: Both major medical reference sources classify hibiscus as “possibly unsafe” during pregnancy and breastfeeding.
-WebMD states it “might stimulate a menstrual cycle or have effects that might terminate pregnancy.”
-The unambiguous guidance is to avoid it entirely.
+4. Major medical sources warn against it.
+Both WebMD and drugs.com classify hibiscus as “possibly unsafe” during pregnancy and breastfeeding.
+The guidance is clear: avoid it.

-If you are pregnant and want a herbal tea for skin-related inflammation or itch, the following are generally considered safer (always confirm with your midwife or obstetrician):
+If you are pregnant and want a calming herbal tea, these are generally safer (always check with your midwife or obstetrician first):

-Chamomile tea β€” in moderate amounts; most herbal authorities consider it low-risk in pregnancy
+Chamomile tea β€” in moderate amounts; widely considered low-risk

-Rooibos tea β€” caffeine-free, low in tannins, no known pregnancy contraindications
+Rooibos tea β€” caffeine-free with no known pregnancy concerns

-Ginger tea β€” well-studied in pregnancy for nausea; generally considered safe in moderate amounts
+Ginger tea β€” well-studied for pregnancy nausea; safe in moderate amounts

-πŸ«€ Hibiscus Tea & Liver Health β€” Separating Fact from Fear
+πŸ«€ Hibiscus Tea & Liver Health β€” The Real Story

-You may have read alarming claims that hibiscus tea can damage the liver.
-Here is the full, contextualised picture:
+You may have read scary claims that hibiscus tea damages the liver.
+Here is the full story with the right context.

 What Human Studies Show